zulkar29/DevOps-Notes/README.md

 Kubernetes

 # DevOps Roadmap
 DevOps is the combination of two words, Here the mearning Dev is development and the meaning of Ops is operations.
-Its a set of pracctice or philosophy.
+Its a set of practice or philosophy.
 Not any tools.
 For become a devOps engineer we have to learn differnt concept, tools and technology.
 Below we are trying to show a roadmap about how to become a DevOps engineer.

 1. Porgramming
 2. Operatinng system